-- Medication use, and co-intervention will be recorded in the follow-upquestionnaires
+- Blood pressure and medication use, and co-intervention will be recorded in the follow-up questionnaires

 Sample size: To detect a clinically relevant difference in PSC of 1.3 points between the two treatment groups with an effect size of 0.5 (power 80%; alpha 0.05), taking into account the cluster randomization with an assumption of 3 patients per GP and an intra-cluster correlation coefficient of 0.01, we will require 68 patients per treatment group.
 As we expect around 10% loss to follow-up, we need to include 150 patients in total (2×75).
 We need 50 GP practices to include these 150 patients.

 Analysis and economic evaluation: Analysis for the primary outcome will be performed following the intention-to-treat principle.
 For clinical effectiveness the between group differences will be analysed using linear mixed models with repeated measurements using the primary outcome patients’ specific complaints (PSC).
 Additional per protocol analyses will be done.